 Will Charlotte Church’s house renovation get the green light?
 The Welsh singer's renovation journey is back, with viewers finally expected to learn whether she has been granted planning consent for the project.

-The 35-year-old has been transforming the £1.5m Rhydoldog House, a seven-bedroom mansion bought from the late fashion icon Laura Ashley, into an eco home retreat where people can "reconnect with themselves and the natural world".
+The 36-year-old has been transforming the £1.5m, 47-acre Rhydoldog House, a seven-bedroom mansion she bought 16 months ago from the late fashion icon Laura Ashley, into an eco home retreat where people can "reconnect with themselves and the natural world".
 She has featured her renovation in her own TV Show "Dream Build", which continues with a new series tonight at 9pm on Really and Discovery+.

-But planning officials at Powys County Council refused to let Ms Church change the use of the main house earlier this year, rejecting her application for planning permission due to fears that there won’t be suitable access to the retreat from a narrow country lane, and warned there is an ‘unacceptable risk’ for drivers on the drive up to Rhydoldog House.
+But planning officials at Powys County Council refused to let Ms Church change the use of the main house earlier this year, rejecting her application for planning permission due to fears there wouldn’t be suitable access to the retreat from a narrow country lane.
+They also warned there was an ‘unacceptable risk’ for drivers on the drive up to Rhydoldog House.

-Concerns have also been raised by Natural Resources Wales, the environment agency, which fears that bat breeding sites and the nearby River Wye could be damaged.
+Concerns were also raised by Natural Resources Wales, the environment agency, which feared that bat breeding sites and the nearby River Wye could be damaged.

 Jack has worked in journalism for 11 years and is the News Editor for Homebuilding & Renovating, a role he has had since 2019.
 He strives to break the most relevant and beneficial stories for self builders, extenders and renovators, including the latest news on the construction materials shortage and hydrogen heating.
 In 2021 he appeared on BBC's The World at One to discuss the government's planning reforms.